tpunt/PHP7-Reference/php71-reference.md

 ### Throw on Passing too few Function Arguments

 An `Error` exception will now be thrown when a *user-defined function* (not an *internal function*) is passed too few arguments.
-This new behaviour aims to help expose potentially buggy code.
+This new behavior aims to help expose potentially buggy code.

 ```php